ecolui/imdb-odata-api/README.md

 	- Create a container from the image
 		- docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=1LoveProgramming -p 1433:1433 -d microsoft/mssql-server-linux:2017-CU4

-Feel free to replace the asterix with your password.
+	- Feel free to replace the asterix with your password.
 Consider using the Kitematic tool (google it) to manage your container.

-Using your tool of choice, create an IMDB database in your SQL Server (i.e. CREATE DATABASE IMDB)
 3. cd into the DataAccess Directory
 	- Create a Database named IMDB in your SQL Server Instance.
 Using your favorite tool, just type CREATE DATABASE IMDB
 	- Create the required Tables/Relationsips in Database by typing: